microsoft/vscode-html-languageservice/README.md

  - *format* formats the code at the given range.
  - *findDocumentLinks* finds all links in the document.
  - *findDocumentSymbols* finds all the symbols in the document.
- - *htmlLanguageService.getFoldingRanges* returning folding ranges for the given document
+ - *getFoldingRanges* return folding ranges for the given document.
+ - *getSelectionRanges* return the selection ranges for the given document.

 Installation
 ------------